qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Controller

-### Get user action message
+### Request for feed event

-An End User App receives a [User Action Message Event] when a connected client has asked for a feed to access one of his resources, see [Request for feed].
+An End User App receives this event when a connected client has requested for a feed, see [Controller request for feed event].
-The event contains an [Action Message Endpoint]-address that can be used with this call to get the details of the action message, see [Get user action message].
+The event carries an [User Action Message Url][User Action Message] in the extraData property which is used in a [Get request for feed details] to get the details of the request.

+### Get request for feed details

+The controller uses this request to get the details of a feed request, see [Get request for feed details request].

+The request for feed contains two lists of [Action Urls][Action], one by pid and one by connection url, which can be used to set or add the respective Server as a feed source, see [Set feed source] and/or [Add feed source].

-### List action messages
+### List requests for feed

-A controller uses this [Action Message List Endpoint]-call to get all open requests for feeds, see [List action messages request].
+A controller uses this [User Action Message List Endpoint]-call to get all open requests for feeds, see [List requests for feed request].

 ### Set feed source

-When a controller has received an access request in a [User Action Message Event], he extracts the details of the request using a [Get action message], which lists the possible sources and related action urls.

-Controllers use [Set feed source request] to accept the request and set a source for the feed.
+Controllers use [Set feed source request] to accept a request for feed and set a source for the feed.

 ### Add feed source

-When a controller has received an access request in a [User Action Message Event], he extracts the details of the request using a [Get action message], which lists the possible sources and related action urls.

-Controllers use [Add feed source request] to accept the request and set or add a source for the feed.
+Controllers use [Add feed source request] to accept a request for feed and add a source to the feed.

 # Annex A Dynamic Endpoint Addresses

 This annex describes the Dynamic Endpoint Addresses

-## Action Endpoint

-This endpoint can be used for [Set feed source] and [Add feed source].
-The current address of the endpoint is returned in the action messages returned by [List action messages] and [Get action message].

-## Action Message Endpoint

-This endpoint can be used for [Get action message].
-The current address of the endpoint is returned by [List action messages] and included in [User Action Message Event].

-## Action Message List Endpoint
+## User Action Message List Endpoint

-This endpoint can be used for [List action messages].
+This endpoint can be used to list [User Action Messages][User Action Message], currently used for [List requests for feed].
 The current address of the endpoint is returned in the "amList"-member of the response of [Get endpoint addresses].

 ## Connect Token Create Endpoint